-The small, upscale resort on secluded Lizard Island, just under 150 mi off the North Queensland coast, is the farthest north of any Barrier Reef hideaway.
-At 2,500 acres, it's larger than and quite different from other islands in the region.
-Composed mostly of granite, Lizard has a remarkable diversity of vegetation and terrain; here grassy hills give way to rocky slabs interspersed with valleys of rain forest.
+The small, upscale resort on secluded Lizard Island is the farthest north of any Barrier Reef hideaway.
+At 2,500 acres, virtually all of it protected as a national park, it's larger than and quite different from other islands in the region.
+Composed mostly of granite, Lizard has a remarkable diversity of vegetation and terrain: grassy hills give way to rocky slabs interspersed with valleys of rain forest.

-Ringed by two dozen white-sand beaches, the island is actually a national park with some of the best examples of fringing coral of any of the resort areas.
-Excellent walking trails lead to key lookouts with spectacular views of the coast.
-The highest point, Cook's Look (1,180 feet), is the historic spot from which, in August 1770, Captain Cook finally spied a passage through the reef that had held him captive for a thousand miles.
+Ringed by two-dozen white-sand beaches, the island has some of the best fringing coral in the region.
+Excellent walking trails lead to lookouts with spectacular views of the coast.
+The island’s highest point, Cook's Look (1,180 feet), is the historic spot from which, in August 1770, Captain Cook finally spotted a safe passage through the reef that had held his vessel captive for a thousand miles.
 Large monitor lizards, after which the island is named, often bask in this area.